docusign/code-examples-java/docs/Adding_examples.md

 launcher.

-For example, if your example operates on a template, then either use the template created by example number 8, or modify the template created by example 8 (eg add a field), or programmatically create a new template.
+For example, if your example operates on a template, then either use the template created by Create a template, or modify the template created by Create a template (eg add a field), or programmatically create a new template.

-If you plan to change example 8, first discuss with the Examples Manager via apihelp@docusign.com.
+If you plan to change Create a template, first discuss with the Examples Manager via apihelp@docusign.com.

 Do not require a user to create or modify a template by